Sunday, June 30, 2019

 From the Dalai Lama to Deepak Chopra, both world-renowned teachers have guided me on the path of spirituality through powerful knowledge and wisdom.

 My Father is Leading the Way when I am frightened and don't believe in myself.
 He gives enlightenment when the path seems dark.
 He pushed me when I didn't feel like standing up for myself.
 He saw my struggles, but he let me do it my way.
 He believed in my capability and that I could always make it as he did.
 He taught me the greatest life lesson; to believe in myself when nobody else does.
+His guidance has been the cornerstone of my personal growth, inspiring and motivating me to overcome my fears and believe in my potential.

 For 3 decades of my existence, I have been grateful for the great life I have been given.
 I may not have had the gift of a more comfortable and luxurious life when growing up, but I know that I am filled with love and affection.